jalfredoserrano/findec_vaults_v0/README.md

 **Dynamic Hedging vault**
 - Accounting logic based on dynamic hedging strategy valuations (uses both stable and variable token)
-- Users are charged a performance fee on all deposits and withdrawals (except on first deposit)
+- Users are charged a performance fee on all deposits and withdrawals (except when no current deposits exist)
-- Performance fee is only charged if returns are positive during the investing time period
+- Performance fee is only charged if returns are positive during the investment time period
 - A small deposit fee (0.1%) is charged during all deposits, this is divided between all users in the pool
 - 10% of farming rewards are paid as fees
 - 5% to single sided lending users